-20 Genius Christmas Tree Decorating Tips That'll Wow Your Neighbors
+20 Genius Christmas Tree Decorating Tips, According to Experts

-These decorating ideas for your Christmas tree will wow anyone who sees your festive fir.
+These decorating ideas for your Christmas tree will wow anyone who lays eyes on your festive fir.

 Get the right tree.

 A great artist needs the right canvas.
 When purchasing your tree, make sure to tailor your choice to fit your decorations.
-A tree with noticeably separated branches and plenty of empty spaces would be best for displaying large ornaments—giving them the space to breathe—while a more full-looking tree with branches close together is best for plain, garland-heavy decorating.
+A tree with noticeably separated branches and plenty of empty spaces would be best for displaying large ornaments—giving them room to breathe—while a more full-looking tree with branches close together is best for garland-heavy decorating.

 Make sure your lighting matches your tree.

-Walk into any big box store and you'll see Christmas lights in a variety of colors.
-But before purchasing a set, it's important to consider what kind of tree you have and your decorating color scheme.
+Before purchasing a set of Christmas lights, it's important to consider what kind of tree you have and the decorating color scheme you want.
 For starters, the string itself should blend in with the tree.
 That means that green is best for real trees, while black or white—depending on the tree itself—works best for artificial ones.